 Wollman Rink, Central Park

-This location is a special place that has featured in movies and TV, and if you visit NYC during winter why not incorporate skating here into your whole Central Park experience
+This location is a special place that has been featured in movies and TV, and if you visit NYC during winter why not incorporate skating here into your whole Central Park experience

-For us, our kids loved ice skating at Bryant Park and the Wollman Rink and they got better and better with each skate getting better and better at skating.
+Our kids loved ice skating at Bryant Park and the Wollman Rink and they got better and better with each skate getting better and better at skating.

 We did prefer the overall experience at Bryant Park.
 The food and drinking options were better and the staff seemed friendlier and more professional.